 Schools perform their background checks through various agencies.
 They use similar databases and have access to the same sources DPI uses to perform background checks with one exception.

-According to a memo to Speaker Jeff Fitzgerald by the Wisconsin Legislative Council
+According to a memo to then Speaker Jeff Fitzgerald by the Wisconsin Legislative Council

 It appears that, because DPI consults sources that are also generally available to the public or specifically to businesses or organizations that deal with children; a private school may obtain substantially the same information regarding an individual’s criminal conviction history as DPI obtains for license applicants.
 The only exception to this is the NASDTEC Clearinghouse Database.
 States subscribe to this database and it contains information on actions relating to teachers licenses.
 [See http://www.nasdtec.org.]
 It appears that a private school would not have access to this database.
 In addition, if a private school teacher has never held a teacher’s license, he or she would not appear in the database.